codechips/vastai-forge-ui/docs/vast-ai.md

 3. Utilize environment variables for configuration
 4. Ensure all services can work within resource constraints
 5. Handle the SSH/Jupyter injection gracefully if those launch modes are used
+6. Consider setting `OPEN_BUTTON_PORT` to point to our main service (e.g., filebrowser on port 8080) for easy UI access